-Finally, when you want to give yourself an emotional, physical, and spiritual boost, grab your blankets and take a quick nap.
-Some extra sleep can sometimes be a crucial part of resting and recharging in your day-to-day schedule.
+Finally, when you want to give yourself an emotional, physical, and spiritual boost, grab your blankets and take a quick daytime nap.
+Some extra sleep can sometimes be a crucial part of resting and recharging.

 Be kind to yourself.
 You are the only you, you have.
-If you don’t take care of yourself first, you will have nothing left to give others.
-So, do something nice for yourself each day, and soon you’ll be enjoying it as a regular part of your daily routines.
+If you don’t take care of yourself first, you will have nothing left to give to others.
+So, do something nice for yourself each day, and soon you’ll enjoy it as a regular part of your daily routines.

 What steps will you take to be kinder to yourself today?
 Drop me a note in the comments.